Boris-Barboris/dpeq/README.md

     portal.bind!(testTableSpec, testTableRowFormats)(sentTuple.expand);

     /*
     Portal.execute puts the Execute message into the write buffer.
-On recieving, PSQL fires the query plan and starts pushing results to it's end of the socket.
+On receiving, PSQL fires the query plan and starts pushing results to it's end of the socket.